-Click to Enlarge

-Figure 5: A CS-mount lens is not directly

-compatible with a C-mount camera, since the

-light focuses before the camera's sensor.

-Adapters are not useful, since the solution

-would require shrinking the flange focal

-distance of the camera (blue arrow).
+Figure 5: A CS-mount lens is not directly compatible with a C-mount camera, since the light focuses before the camera's sensor.
+Adapters are not useful, since the solution would require shrinking the flange focal distance of the camera (blue arrow).

-Click to Enlarge Figure 3: A C-mount lens and a CS-mount camera are not directly compatible, since their flange focal distances, indicated by the blue and yellow arrows, respectively, are different.
+Figure 3: A C-mount lens and a CS-mount camera are not directly compatible, since their flange focal distances, indicated by the blue and yellow arrows, respectively, are different.
 This arrangement will result in blurry images, since the light will not focus on the camera's sensor.